 - Chrome Chrome allows for a thinner base for your dentures and often provides a better fit.
 However, they are a lot more expensive than regular dentures and take a longer amount of time to make.

-- Valplast Valplast dentures are extremely flexible and a great deal more comfortable to wear than other dentures.
+- Valplast Valplast dentures are extremely flexible and a great deal more comfortable and secure to wear than other dentures.
 The plastic is strong and durable, made up of tiny lightweight particles, which allows for a thinner denture to be made.
 Valplast dentures also look a great deal more natural and blend in with the colour of your gums more effectively.
 The only downside is that they are more expensive than regular dentures.